The Hidden Keys: Plot

 As Tancred continues to steal the Azarians mementos he comes into contact with a few of them, all of whom reveal to Tancred that the clues are easily solvable and lead to a mausoleum in a cemetery dedicated to the Weiden's a close knit family whom their father had always wanted them to emulate.
 Despite this clue, Tancred continues with his quest.

-Tancred eventually realizes that a clue in Willow's memento seems to hint that he should be looking for the hidden name Harfen (German for Harp) among the Weiden's in the mausoleum.
+Tancred eventually realizes that a clue in Willow's memento seems to hint that he should be looking for the hidden name Harfen (German for Harp) among the Weidens in the mausoleum.
 He is successful and finds an envelope and key with instructions to a bank in Montreux.
 Before he goes he leads Errol and his associate Freud, to the mausoleum letting them find the secret drawer where he has left instructions to the Bank of Canada where he has left several precious gems he has stolen.
 He allows Errol and Freud to "steal" the bank information from him.
 Before he leaves for Montreux however, Errol is arrested as he went directly to a jeweler who quickly ascertained the gems had been stolen.
-In revenge Freud tries to shoot Trancred who attacks him in a surge of adrenaline resulting in Freud falling down a flight of stairs and breaking his neck.
+In revenge Freud tries to shoot Tancred who attacks him in a surge of adrenaline resulting in Freud falling down a flight of stairs and breaking his neck.
 Tancred feels deep remorse for this action.
 Nevertheless he heads to Montreux where he discovers that Willow's father had indeed left each sibling an additional 100 million dollars.
 In a letter he tells Willow to distribute the money as she sees fit.
 For awhile Tancred is unsure what to do, however he ultimately decides to return to Toronto, disclose everything to his friend Daniel Mandelshtam, give the siblings their share of the money, and fight back if they try to prevent him from claiming Willow's share as she had ultimately bequeathed it to him.